MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/managing-org-users.md

 3. Type name of the engagement you want to copy users from and click **Search** button.

 4. Select users from the list and click **Add Users** button.

+## Automatic Permission Deactivation
+Microsoft Collaborate is committed to maintaining an active and secure user environment, ensuring optimal resource allocation, and enhancing the overall user experience.
+As part of this commitment, we have implemented an Automatic Permission Deactivation mechanism.

+### What does this mean for users?
+If you haven't accessed your Collaborate account in over 180 days, you will receive email notifications 30 days, 14 days, and 1 day prior to the automatic deactivation of your access permission for Programs and Engagements.
+These emails will include instructions on how to keep or reactivate your access if you wish to continue using the Collaborate.

+### What does this mean for Program Owner, Engagement Owner, and Power User?
+Program Owners, Engagement Owners, and Power Users are encouraged to refer to the **Last accessed date** data on the **Membership** tab of the edit page for optimal membership management.

+### Fortifying Collaborate Security
+Deactivating access for inactive users brings several benefits.
+This could effectively reduce the potential for unauthorized access and misuse of contents and resources.
+Simultaneously, focusing on active users allows Collaborate to optimize resources, delivering a better experience for users.